CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 One simply has too much to do.
 At the crucial moments, you need to find something fast.

-Naturally, Burdens allows you to find a task in a few ways quickly.
+Naturally, Burdens allows you to find a task quickly in a few ways.

 Let's begin to find a task in Burdens.